usernamehw/vscode-todo-md/README.md

 - `todomd.toggleDone` <kbd>Alt</kbd>+<kbd>D</kbd> - Toggle Done (Completion)
 - `todomd.toggleComment` - Toggle comment.
 (Not binded by default).
 You can bind it only for active file: **{"key": "ctrl+/","command": "todomd.toggleComment","when": "editorFocus && todomd:isActive"},** in keybindings.json.
 - `todomd.incrementPriority` - Increment priority.
-Or add one if it doesn't exist.
 - `todomd.decrementPriority` - Decrement priority.
-Or add one if it doesn't exist.
 - `todomd.getNextTask` - Get due task from main file.
 If none are due - get one with the highest priority.
 - `todomd.getFewNextTasks` - Get several tasks.
 Due tasks are on top.
 - `todomd.getRandomTask` - Get random not completed task.